shivannis/xandr-docs-public/xandr-docs/articles/bidders/bidder-profile---faq.md

 There's no single right way to set up your bidder profile ([Legacy Bidder Profile Service](legacy-bidder-profile-service.md)), but please see below for best practices about the fields to use for filtering.
 Note that these can be used at either the parent or child levels:

 - **Filtering by selling member**
-  - The member_targets array should be populated depending on how you'd like to buy
+  - The member_targets array should be populated depending on how you'd like to buy.
     - Buying only a select set of sellers:
       - "member_targets": \[{"id": "100","action": "include"},{"id": "101","action": "include"},{"id": "102","action": "include"}\]
     - Excluding a select group of sellers: